breakdowns/slam-mirrorbot/README.md

-del - [drive_url] Delete file from Drive log - Get the Bot Log [owner/sudo only] shell - Run commands in Shell [owner only] restart - Restart the bot [owner/sudo only] stats - Bot Usage Stats ping - Ping the Bot
+del - [drive_url] Delete file from Drive log - Get the Bot Log [owner/sudo only] shell - Run commands in Shell [owner only] restart - Restart the Bot [owner/sudo only] stats - Bot Usage Stats ping - Ping the Bot
 ```